Xe/site/blog/templeos-2-god-the-rng-2019-05-30.markdown

 } god;
 ```

-This is about equivalent to the following Zig code:
+This is about equivalent to the following Zig code (I would just be embedding TempleOS directly in a webpage but I can't figure out how to do that yet, please help if you can):

 ```
 const Stack = @import("std").atomic.Stack;